WojciechMula/pyahocorasick/README.rst

 Trie or convert a Trie to an automaton for efficient Aho-Corasick search.

 **pyahocorasick** is implemented in C and tested on Python 3.6 and up.
-It works on Linux, maOS and Windows.
+It works on 64 bits Linux, maOS and Windows.

 The license_ is BSD-3-Clause.
 Some utilities, such as tests and the pure Python automaton are dedicated to the Public Domain.